Swanand01/Swanand01/README.md

 # Hello World, I am Swanand

-I am a full stack developer.\
-Currently an IT Engineering undergrad.
+I am a full stack developer and an IT Engineering undergrad.

 ## Tech Stack